 - Weakness or tingling sensations in the arms

 While the most severe head and neck injuries will be immediately apparent, whiplash and other damage to the soft tissue of the neck, including neck strains and sprains, can be difficult to prove because there is often no broken bone, bruising, or other outward evidence that the accident caused the whiplash injury.
-Our attorneys are experienced in advocating on clients’ behalf to help establish that the injury was actually caused by the car accident in question.
+Our neck injury attorneys in FL are experienced in advocating on clients’ behalf to help establish that the injury was actually caused by the car accident in question.

 A doctor will typically identify the injury simply by evaluating the injured party’s symptoms following the crash.
 This is often necessary because the injury itself may not show up on an X-ray or MRI.
 Seeking medical attention as soon as possible after the auto accident can be critical in these cases, because the insurance company will often attempt to argue that some event occurred between the accident and the medical diagnosis to cause the injury.